 John S. Economou is a registered patent attorney with over twenty-five years of legal experience.
 John spent eleven years of that time at Amster, Rothstein & Ebenstein in New York.
-John also worked at Conley and Hodge in Boston (in commercial litigation), at patent boutique Davidson, Davidson & Kappel in New York, as a sole practitioner with clients ranging from sole inventors to large aerospace corporations, and in partnership with Ira Silfin before forming Mandelbaum Siflin Economou LLP in 2018 with Howard Mandelbaum and Ira.
+John also worked at Conley and Hodge in Boston (in commercial litigation), at patent boutique Davidson, Davidson & Kappel in New York, as a sole practitioner with clients ranging from sole inventors to large aerospace corporations, and in partnership with Ira Silfin before forming Mandelbaum Silfin Economou LLP in 2018 with Howard Mandelbaum and Ira Silfin.

 John has experience in a wide variety of intellectual property related matters, including litigation, patent prosecution involving electronics hardware, software, electro-mechanical, telecommunications, image processing, semiconductor devices and business method patents, patent portfolio development, patent clearance searches, negotiating and drafting IP license agreements, advising on the IP aspects of corporate transactions and e-commerce and preparing patent infringement/validity opinions.